stcorp/muninn/docs/expr.md

 When a muninn extension includes namespace definitions, all product properties defined in these namespaces can be used in expressions.

 The details of the expression language are described below.
-See the section "Data types"_ for more information about the data types supported by muninn.
+See [Data Types](../datatypes) for more information about the data types supported by muninn.

 # Property references